-Construction on the Sturgeon Lake Restoration Project is planned soon!
+Construction on the Sturgeon Lake Restoration Project begins soon!

-In the spring of 2018 crews will begin removing two failing culverts in Dairy Creek at NW Reeder Road, the site of a newly-designed bridge.
-To alert island residents and visitors to traffic delays during construction next spring and summer, signs have been posted at the site and on island bulletin boards.
-A bypass road is planned around the construction area (Reeder Road at Dairy Creek), but slow traffic will be likely during the peak summer weekend travel times.
+This spring crews will begin removing two failing culverts in Dairy Creek at NW Reeder Road, the site of a newly-designed bridge.
+To alert island residents and visitors to traffic delays during bridge construction next spring and summer, signs have been posted at the site and on island bulletin boards.
+A bypass road is planned around the construction area (Reeder Road at Dairy Creek), but traffic will likely be slow during peak weekend travel times during the summer.

-West Multnomah Soil & Water Conservation District crews have removed thickets of non-native blackberry and false indigo bush along the banks of Dairy Creek, which will be replaced with native trees and shrubs in the winter of 2018-2019.
+West Multnomah Soil & Water Conservation District crews have removed thickets of non-native blackberry and false indigo bush along the banks of Dairy Creek, and plan to replace them with native trees and shrubs in the winter of 2018-2019.